ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)vsGerman Supply Chain Due Diligence Act (LkSG)

 What are the key differences between ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) and German Supply Chain Due Diligence Act (LkSG)?

-ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) has 10 controls across its framework, while German Supply Chain Due Diligence Act (LkSG) covers 13 controls.
-Direct mapping analysis identifies 4 overlapping controls (40% coverage).
-The frameworks diverge most significantly in Elimination of Discrimination, where 2 ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) controls have no direct German Supply Chain Due Diligence Act (LkSG) equivalent.
+ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) has 8 controls across its framework, while German Supply Chain Due Diligence Act (LkSG) covers 11 controls.
+Direct mapping analysis identifies 3 overlapping controls (38% coverage).
+The frameworks diverge most significantly in ILO FPRW Supply Chain + Reporting + Coord, where 1 ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) controls have no direct German Supply Chain Due Diligence Act (LkSG) equivalent.

 How many controls map between ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) and German Supply Chain Due Diligence Act (LkSG)?